Phmik/project-exam-phmik-blog/README.md

 ## Description

 We were set out to make a blog, with a theme of our own.
 I chose to make a blog about latest news and info about games.
+I chose this theme due to my interests.
+For me to "perform" better I wanted to have something I have a interest for.
 Almost everything is made using Wordpress, but fetching it through a REST API from Wordpress.
 Main focus for the exam was to improve on javascript.

+I wanted to gather all different games into one place, so a user doesn't have to move around to find new info or news on the games they are playing.

 There were some extra focus on: